 Images are critical for real estate.
-Online inspections of the properties helps accelerate the buying process and give the buyer a quick sense if there is a match.
+Online inspections of the properties help accelerate the buying process and give the buyer a quick sense that there is a match.

-Over-sized image payload is a major cause for slow-loading web pages.
+Over-sized image payload is a significant cause for slow-loading web pages.
 Images of houses or apartments are frequently larger than they need to be, particularly for mobile devices.

 We applied image optimization to the 21 real estate websites and evaluated the impact on page load time.
 Image optimization cuts out 64% of image payload on real estate sites.
 Image optimization accelerates the median page load time from 6.9 to 3.3 seconds, a 3.6 second improvement.